Skip to main content

 └── POST /auth/otp/send { email }

-└── Supabase sends a 6 or 8-digit OTP to the email
+└── Supabase sends an 8-digit OTP to the email

 2. User enters OTP code